Skip to main content

 Several Berlin sessions come from teams running intranets for logistics, healthcare, retail and manufacturing.
 The common denominator: the audience isn’t at a desk, has very little time, and needs information at a glance.
 Typical widget scenarios from our widget gallery :

-All examples are configurable inside Widget Builder — no code.
+All examples are configurable inside Widget Builder.
+No code needed.
 The data source is swappable and the visual design follows your Staffbase theme.

 3. Integration widgets for SharePoint, Microsoft 365, SAP and HR systems

 A recurring Berlin thread: how do you combine an existing SharePoint or Microsoft 365 landscape with Staffbase without forcing editorial teams to maintain two worlds?
-Widget Builder solves that through pre-configured integrations to the usual systems — and each of them drops into the intranet as a widget in seconds:
+Widget Builder solves that through pre-configured integrations to the usual systems.
+Each of them drops into the intranet as a widget in seconds:

 • SharePoint news widget that mirrors curated posts from a site into Staffbase